david-drew/OpenVINO-Samples/OpenVINO_Samples_Guide.md

 **Exercise 2: Interactive Face Detection**

 The face detection demo draws bounding boxes around faces, and optionally feeds the output of the primary model to additional models.
-This model has already been converted for use with OpenVINO.
+This model has already been converted for use with OpenVINO™.

 The Face Detection Demo supports face detection, plus optional functions: